 Virginia backyard flocks or commercial poultry owners should report unusual poultry illnesses or deaths to the State Veterinarian’s Office at 804.692.0601 or at vastatevet@vdacs.virginia.gov or call the USDA’s toll-free at 866.536.7593.

 In February 2024, an unknown disease affecting dairy cattle causing a temporary decrease in milk production, reduced feed intake, and abnormal milk was identified in Texas.
-In late March, milking dairy cows with these signs tested positive for Bovine Influenza A Virus (BIAV), the same strain of the virus that causes Highly Pathogenic Avian Influenza (HPAI) in poultry.
+In late March 2024, milking dairy cows with these signs tested positive for the same strain of virus that causes Highly Pathogenic Avian Influenza (HPAI) in poultry.
 For more information on these detections, please visit https://www.aphis.usda.gov/livestock-poultry-disease/avian/avian-influenza/hpai-detections/livestock.

 Biosecurity is a key element to reducing the spread of disease.
 It is recommended that new additions to a cattle herd be separated for 21 days to allow any disease symptoms that they may be experiencing to resolve, and any viral shedding to decrease to a level where it is unlikely that the new additions will infect others.
 Cows with abnormal milk or are otherwise showing signs of illness should be milked last to minimize the chances that they will spread an infectious disease to other cows in the milking string.

-Neither BIAF nor HPAI are food safety concerns.
+Avian influenza is not a food safety concern in meat or pasteurized milk.
 Milk and meat from sick cattle are prohibited from entering the food chain.
 Pasteurization effectively kills viruses and bacteria in milk, and proper food handling and cooking of meat to a safe internal temperature kills foodborne germs, including influenza A viruses.

 Contact